bhargav-joshi/Java-Crash-Course/README.md

 java.awt | Contains classes for implementing the components of graphical user interface ( like buttons, menus, etc. ). java.net | Contains classes for supporting networking operations.

+## Objects and Classes in Java

+##### What is an object in Java ?

+An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc. It can be physical or logical (tangible and intangible).
+The example of an intangible object is the banking system.

+## Class in Java

+A class is a group of objects which have common properties.
+It is a template or blueprint from which objects are created.
+It is a logical entity.
+It can't be physical.

+A class in Java can contain:

+* *Fields*
+* *Methods*
+* *Constructors*
+* *Blocks*
+* *Nested class and interface*

+**Syntax -**

+class <class_name>{
+    field;
+    method;
+}

+## Different ways to create an object in Java?

+By new keyword
+By newInstance() method
+By clone() method
+By deserialization
+By factory method etc.